nju-websoft/CBA/README.md

   'Pruned_HBLL' constructs pruned HBLL

-  'PLL' constructs PLL for DBpedia and LUBM-5M
+  'PLL' constructs PLL (only for DBpedia and LUBM-5M in the experiments)

 - Directory /src/method contains our implementation of CBA(+)